 Copperplate Gothic Font

-Copperplate Gothic is a typeface designed through Frederic W. Goudy and launched with the aid of American Type Founders (ATF) in 1901.
-While termed a “Gothic”, the face has small glyphic serifs that act to emphasize the blunt terminus of vertical and horizontal strokes.
+Copperplate Gothic is a typeface created by Frederic W. Goudy and released by American Type Founders (ATF) in 1901.
+Despite being called a "Gothic", this font features subtle serifs that highlight the sharp ends of its vertical and horizontal strokes.

 Leave a Reply